laura.m.tozer [ at ] durham.ac.uk

 My doctoral research evaluated whether low carbon initiatives targeting urban buildings are leading to systemic decarbonization in Stockholm, London, San Francisco and other cities transitioning to carbon neutrality.
 My research won a Social Science and Humanities Research Council (SSHRC) Joseph Armand Bombardier Scholarship, the University of Toronto Award for Study of the United States and an Arthur and Sonia Labatt Fellowship at the University of Toronto School of the Environment.

-My work has been published in academic journals including Nature Climate Change, Environment and Planning C: Politics and Space, Energy Research & Social Science, the Journal of Environmental Planning and Management, and Local Environment, and in a book chapter in an edited volume entitled Rethinking Urban Transitions: Politics in the Low Carbon City.
+My work has been published in academic journals such as Nature Climate Change, Geoforum, Environment and Planning C: Politics and Space, and Energy Research & Social Science, and in book chapters.

-Previously, I was Director of Operations for the Community Energy Partnerships Program, a $10 million dollar grant program that provided funding for community groups and cooperatives developing renewable energy projects in Ontario.
+Previously, I was Director of Operations for the Community Energy Partnerships Program, a $10 million CAD grant program that provided funding for community groups and cooperatives developing renewable energy projects in Ontario.